waldirbertazzijr/codeigniter-user/README.md

 ## Quick Start
 This is a quick guide to help you run your user system.

 * Import the _database schema.sql_ to your database.
-There are 3 tables with users and permissions and the relation table.
 * Copy the libraries to your application/libraries folder.
 If you want to see the demo login page, marge all the files (including the views and controllers).
 * Change your encryption key on your application _config.php_ file and also set up your database connection config properly if you haven't yet.
-* Load your database library automatically.
-This can be done on _autoload.php_, under _libraries_ session.
-Just type "database" in the array.
+* Set up your database.
+This can be done on _database.php_, under config folder.
-* *If you installed the demo*, head to http://example.com/index.php/user and try out your new user auth system.
+* *If you installed the demo*, head to _index.php/user_ and try out your new user auth system.

 ## Usage
 Here is listed some of the most common actions when managin the user auth flow on your site.
 Examples of: